 Context marketing is often overlooked.

 It’s not something that can be implemented in small parts, as just the tiniest error can make all the difference (look at the broken window theory).

-Think about the type of context you’d like to be seen in, audit your brand as a whole and be consistent with your changes.
+Think about the type of context marketing you’d like your brand to be seen in, audit your business as a whole and be consistent with your changes.

-If you’d like to create the perfect context for your customer, build out a Customer Avatar so you can understand everything about them!
+If you’d like to create the perfect context for your customer, I recommend building a Customer Avatar so you can understand everything about them!